Together-100Devs/Together/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 # Checklist:

+- [ ] I have executed `npm run lint` and resolved any outstanding errors
 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas